-We believe that the largest logic foundries increased their investment in leading edge nodes and capacity in 2013, and will continue their investment in 2014, consistent with the trend since 2010.
-Leading foundries are also investing in new technologies such as multi-patterned lithography and 3-D transistor architecture.
-These trends resulted in an increase in our business, and improved results of operations in 2011, 2012 and 2013.
+Consistent with the trend since 2010, we believe that the largest logic foundries will continue to increase their investment in leading edge nodes and capacity in 2015.
+Leading foundries continue to invest in new technologies such as multi-patterned lithography and 3-D transistor architecture, which has resulted in an increase in our business, and improved results of operations in the past few years.